 Living the life of a green witch is all about aligning to the natural energies of the earth and remembering that we are not separate from nature.
 We are nature.

 In the 52 week Green Witch Living course, we cover topics like ritual baths and making your own black salt with ways to use in spells and rituals.

 ★ EXPLORE over 135+ videos, corresponding lesson handouts, journal prompts, and a private facebook group in the Green Witch Living course.

-Join the Green Witch Living VIP Waitlist to be notified when course enrollment opens for 2020.
+Join the Green Witch Living VIP Waitlist to be notified when course enrollment opens.